Introduction

 Michael Hansmeyer is an architect and programmer who explores the use of algorithms to generate and fabricate architectural form.

-Recent work includes the design of two full-scale 3D printed sandstone grottos, the production of an elaborate Muqarna for Mori Art Museum in Tokyo, the installation of a hall of columns at Grand Palais in Paris, and the design of 3D-printed white tower for the village of Mulegns.
-He has exhibited at museums and venues including the Museum of Arts and Design New York, Palais de Tokyo in Paris, Martin Gropius Bau Berlin, Design Miami / Basel, and the Gwangju Design Biennale.
-His work is part of the permanent collections of FRAC Centre and Centre Pompidou.
+His recent projects include two full-scale 3D-printed sandstone grottos, the production of an intricate Muqarna for Mori Art Museum in Tokyo, the installation of a hall of columns at Grand Palais in Paris, and the design of the 3D-printed Tor Alva aka White Tower in the Swiss Alps.
+His work has been exhibited at museums and venues such as the Museum of Arts and Design New York, Palais de Tokyo in Paris, Martin Gropius Bau Berlin, Design Miami / Basel, and the Gwangju Design Biennale.
+His designs are featured in the permanent collections of the FRAC Centre and Centre Pompidou.

-Michael has taught architecture as visiting professor at the Academy of Fine Arts in Vienna and at Southeast University in Nanjing, and as a lecturer at the CAAD group of the Swiss Federal Institute of Technology (ETH) in Zurich.
-He previously worked for Herzog & de Meuron architects, as well as in the consulting and financial industries.
+Michael has taught architecture as a visiting professor at the Academy of Fine Arts in Vienna and at Southeast University in Nanjing, and as a lecturer at the CAAD group of ETH Zurich.
+He previously worked for Herzog & de Meuron architects, as well as in the financial and consulting industries.
 Michael holds a Master of Architecture degree from Columbia University.

 Contact